-Dr. Goldberg customizes the procedure to best suit the needs and goals of the individual.
+Dr. Goldberg customizes the procedure to best suit the needs and goals of each individual.
 Some people may only desire upper eyelid surgery, and others only lower.
 In many instances, both areas will be addressed in the same operation.
 Excess skin and fat will be trimmed and removed, some fatty tissue may be repositioned, and sagging musculature might also be trimmed or tightened.
-Care is used to ensure the incisions are placed as inconspicuously as possible.
+Care is given to ensure incisions are placed as inconspicuously as possible.
 Most patients can return home the same day.